estelle/csstdg/animation.md

     No

 The `animation-duration` property takes as it's value the length of time, in seconds (s) or milliseconds (ms), it should take to complete one cycle thru all the keyframes.
-If omitted, the animation will still be applied with a duration of 0s, with animationStart and animationEnd being fired.
+If omitted, the animation will still be applied with a duration of 0s, with animationstart, animationend and animationinteration being fired.
 However, as the animation will take 0s to complete, it will be imperceptible.
 Negative values are invalid, and will behave as if the default of 0s were applied.

 ### The `animation-iteration-count` property